Communities

 Question video modern

-#1: Initial revision by user avatar Trevor‭ · 2022-10-20T01:58:27Z (over 1 year ago)
+#1: Initial revision by user avatar Trevor‭ · 2022-10-20T01:58:27Z (about 2 years ago)

 Why is interlaced footage still being used in professionally-produced videos shot with high-end cameras?